mike-ward/waywards/_posts/2018-10-03-dead-toad-battery-no-more.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ssKKf1loid0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Our Honda Fit has a buss bar incorporated into the positive battery lead and prevented me from attaching the positive battery lead directly to the device as is normal.
+Our Honda Fit has a busbar incorporated into the positive battery lead and prevented me from attaching the positive battery lead directly to the device as is normal.
 As you can tell from the pictures below, I added a 12-inch cable.
-This allowed me to attach to the battery lead without modifying the buss bar and position the PriorityStart\! in a more accessible location.
+This allowed me to attach to the battery lead without modifying the busbar and position the PriorityStart\! in a more accessible location.
 I used electrical tape to insulted the exposed ring terminal.